cerner/cerner_kafka/README.md

 If you don't fulfill the requirements the recipe will error out telling you what was missing.

+Additionally if you want to use a Zookeeper chroot with your kafka installation you can provide it by setting `node["kafka"]["zookeeper_chroot"]`.

 The attributes,

  * `node["kafka"]["brokers"]`